 There are varying degrees of messiness.
 It can also take different forms.
-All deciduous trees are infamous for one form of messiness: namely, the numerous leaves they dump into your yard all at once come autumn that must be raked up.
-Some of the other forms that messiness can take are falling flowers, shedding bark, fruits, etc. Which mess is worst?
-The opinion will vary on this from individual to individual.
+All deciduous trees are infamous for one form of messiness—namely, the numerous leaves they dump into your yard all at once when autumn arrives.
+Or, messiness can take the form of falling flowers, shedding bark, dropped fruit that rots on the ground, etc.

 But what if you really want to grow a pine?
-For small yards, you will be much happier with dwarf Japanese white pines.
+For small yards, you will be much happier with the dwarf Japanese white pine.

 Because the foliage of Ginkgo biloba resembles that of maidenhair fern, this beauty is sometimes commonly called "maidenhair tree."
 It sounds refined, doesn't it?
 But there is a problem: This maiden is an awful slob.